 The software system, WinCap, is designed specifically for school districts and BOCES and appears to be a strong accounting tool.
 WinCap is supported by the vendor.
-The BOCES also uses RAMI Fixed Asset Management System for fixed assets inventory purposes, WinCapWeb for on-line paystubs and Xen-Direct for Workforce Development courses.
+The BOCES also uses RAMI Fixed Asset Management System for fixed assets inventory purposes, WinCap Web for online paystubs and Xen-Direct for Workforce Development courses.
 Most employees appear to be adequately trained on the systems and vendor support is available when needed.
 Supervisors are required to complete network access request forms through the Erie 1 BOCES e-form system for all new employees and changes to access rights.
-An employee's access in WinCap is determined by their position/duties within BOCES.
+An employee's access in WinCap is determined by their position/ duties within BOCES.
 The Supervising Account Clerk approves all access change requests.

-The BOCES network is password protected and network passwords are required to be changed every 26 months (60 180 days).
+The BOCES active directory is password protected and network passwords are required to be changed every 2 to 6 months (60 to 180 days).
 The network locks the user out after three unsuccessful login attempts and users are logged off after 30 minutes of inactivity.